JWBlash/jwblash/README.md

 ### Hey, I'm James.

+I'm currently diving deep into JS and Go.

+Join me for the ride!

 <!--
 **JWBlash/jwblash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.